CameronBodine/PINGMapper/docs/gettingstarted/Exports.md

 {: .no_toc }
 The method used to derive [`dep_m`](#dep_m), as given by the [`detect_dep`](https://github.com/CameronBodine/PINGMapper/blob/4b2446f38cde6a54551fcb8f8a4db1014d040077/main.py#L71-L72) parameter.

+- 0=Use sonar sensor depth estimate
+- 1=Use Residual U-Net model for depth estimate and water column segmentation (*Recommended*)
+- 2=Use binary thresholding for depth estimate and water column segmentation

 ## dep_m_smth
 {: .no_toc }
 Option to smooth the depth estimates, as specified by [`smthDep`](https://github.com/CameronBodine/PINGMapper/blob/4b2446f38cde6a54551fcb8f8a4db1014d040077/main.py#L74).